dgroomes/intellij-playground/README.md

 * [ ] Merge my project <https://github.com/dgroomes/intellij-plugin-playground> as a sub-project to this Git repo.
 * [x] DONE Remove Projector stuff.
 That project was discontinued and is now part of the closed-source product Gateway (which is totally fine; JetBrains can do what they need to do to stay competitive)
-* [ ] IN PROGRESS Create a container-based development environment.
+* [x] DONE Create a container-based development environment.
 Use JetBrains Gateway.
 Use Dev Containers.
 Describe all instructions.
+* [ ] Mount the project directory file system into the container.
+This is what VS Code does for its Dev Containers experience.
+I'm afraid about how slow this will make the dev experience because the Docker on macOS file system sharing is notoriously slow, and Intellij does heavy IO because of its advanced indexing.
+* [ ] Can I build a ready-to-go image, above and beyond the dev containers one I created, that's pre-installed with Intellij?
+  I have many projects.
+I don't want to continually download Intellij (it's 1+ GB).

 ## Reference Materials